Have a presentation coming up that involves PowerPoint slides? Creating the content and design for a new presentation can be a daunting task.

 - Embedding also means that the file stays within the PowerPoint presentation, so it should play normally without extra work (except on a Mac).

 Mac users: You need to be extra careful about using multimedia files.
 You'll always need to bring the video and/or audio file with you in the same folder as the PowerPoint presentation.
 It’s best to only insert video or audio files once the presentation and the containing folder have been saved on a portable drive in their permanent folder.
+You can also record voiceovers for your presentation or hire a voice actor through Voice123.

 If your presentation is going to be played on a Windows computer, then Mac users need to make sure their multimedia files are in WMV format.
 That can get complicated, so if you want to use PowerPoint effectively, consider using the same operating system for designing and presenting no matter what (if that's something you can control).